-The Network User shall send this notice to the TSO to inform it about the quantities, expressed in kWh/h, to be delivered or redelivered at an Interconnection Point, an End User Domestic Exit Point or via a ZTP Trading Service for each hour of the Gas Day.
-At the same time, for Matching and Allocation purposes, the Network User shall indicate which (coded) upstream or downstream Network User(s) of Counterparty/Counterparties will make available or offtake Natural Gas at the Interconnection Point, the End User Domestic Exit Point or via a ZTP Trading Service.
+The Network User shall send this notice to the TSO to inform it about the quantities, expressed in kWh/h, to be delivered or redelivered at an Interconnection Point, an Installation Point, an End User Domestic Point, a Domestic Point for Injection or via a ZTP Trading Service for each hour of the Gas Day.
+At the same time, for Matching and Allocation purposes, the Network User shall indicate which (coded) upstream or downstream Network User(s) of Counterparty/Counterparties will make available or offtake Natural Gas at the Interconnection Point, the Installation Point, the End User Domestic Point, The Domestic Point for Injection or via a ZTP Trading Service.

-At each Interconnection Point and End User Domestic Exit Point, a positive direction is conventionally defined as follows:
+At each Interconnection Point, Installation Point, Domestic Point for Injection and End User Domestic Point, a positive direction is conventionally defined as follows:

 the positive direction (positive quantity) is the entry direction;